sonnynabong/madxapplication/README.md

-# Meta Title Generator API Documentation
+# Meta Title Generator API Documentation and Brief Overview

-This API generates SEO-optimized meta titles using OpenAI's GPT-4o model based on provided keywords and content types.
+<p>This API generates SEO-optimized meta titles using OpenAI's GPT-4o model based on provided keywords and content types.</p>
+<p>Brief Overfiew - code uses PHP since I'm more used to PHP and to save time I used the one I'm most familiar with.
+Theres a 403 and origin and allowed referrer in the config to turn on some basic security and so that bots won't spam the endpoint.</p>
+<p>Challenges - Initial familiarity with WebFlow and OpenAI Security tokens after that I encountered CORS erorr when requesting from the webflow app to the endpoint with was fixed with Access Control Parameters in the endpoint code.</p>

 ## Endpoint